natehaus12/pythonProject/README.md

 In then diplays from a file places that user could hypothetically afford based on the payment.
 It also gives the user an option to input their information that will be written to a file that could hypothetically be sent to real estate angents in their corresponding areas.

 The other section is sort of funny.
 This would be used for a new real estate agent that has no idea where to move to start their practice.
-This section of the programs prompts the user for 5 different places and then randomly selects one for them.
+This section of the program prompts the user for 5 different places and then randomly selects one for them.
 I got the idea from a fantasy football program I Used that randomly selects who you should start for you if it could go either way.